Asymptotics of the partition function for $\beta$-ensembles at high temperature: Proof of Theorem

 \subsection{Free energy of the model}

-Only, in this subsection, since the parameter $P$ varies, we include the $P$-dependance of $\mcal{Z}_N[V]$ in the notation and write $\mcal{Z}_N^P[V]$ instead. \begin{Thm}[Free energy formula for Gaussian Potential] Let $P>0$, the free energy associated with the Gaussian potential is
+Only, in this subsection, since the parameter $P$ varies, we include the $P$-dependence of $\mcal{Z}_N[V]$ in the notation and write $\mcal{Z}_N^P[V]$ instead.
+The following result exhibits that there is a logarithmitc divergence of the free energy when $P\rightarrow0$ and hence a sort of phase transition. \begin{theorem}[Free energy formula for Gaussian Potential] Let $P>0$, the free energy associated with the Gaussian potential is

 As $P$ goes to $+\infty$, we have: